 The Smith Family

 We encourage our people to take a more active role in their communities, as individuals or as a team.
 They are given one day of paid voluntary service leave per year to support their favourite charity or a community cause in Australia and Singapore.
-They actively volunteer for community and environmental projects – both company-organised events and activities at individual and team levels, contributing tens of thousands of volunteering hours annually.
+They actively lead and take part in community and environmental projects, general and skilled volunteering at both company-organised events and activities at individual and team levels, contributing tens of thousands of staff volunteering hours annually.
+These projects include:

 This is our annual carnival organised for students of the 19 special education schools in Singapore.
 The event is planned by staff volunteers who man the games and food stalls and chaperone the students with special needs.
 Our 7th Singtel Carnival in 2019 involved 1,800 staff and SBNoD volunteers and was attended by 1,600 students and 600 teachers.

 Singtel is the title sponsor of the annual Race Against Cancer.
 Singtel donates S$250,000 to the Singapore Cancer Society’s Help the Children and Youth Programme annually.
 Our staff volunteers are also involved in packing the race kits for our employees who registered for the annual fundraising running event.